Thailand's young pro-democracy protesters challenge military and monarchy | DW | 16.10.2020

 The government said the measures were "necessary" to end the rampant street protests and maintain "calm and order."

 Thailand's form of government places the king as head of state, with King Vajiralongkorn officially ruling as a constitutional monarch.
-True power rests with the prime minister, former army general Prayut Chan-o-cha, who is supported by a built-in majority in parliament.
+True power rests with the prime minister, former army general Prayuth Chan-ocha, who is supported by a built-in majority in parliament.

 On Wednesday, a car convoy carrying the Thai royal family crossed through a large group of demonstrators, who flashed the movement's three-finger "hunger games" salute at the queen and her son.